vitalinvent/flipper_cardiograph/docs/README.md

 * Setup screen enables you to choose to measure the maximum, minimum and peak-to-peak voltage, with the Voltage option.

 * Setup screen also enables you to choose the capture mode, to save samples to the SD card (currently 128 samples).
-You can parse this data using the Python script in the flipperscope repo.
+You can parse this data using the Python script in the flipper_cardiograph repo.